 The move to secondary school is a very important step in the life of every young person.
-It is also an exciting step but one that can be confusing and rather overwhelming at times.
+It is also an exciting one, but can be confusing and rather overwhelming at times.
 Here at Coombe, we aim to make the transition as smooth and enjoyable as possible.

-Before girls join us in September, they will already have had the opportunity of spending the whole day with us in July.
-On this day, they will have met their tutors as well as the other members of their tutor group, experienced a taste of what lessons are like at Coombe and also have a full tour of the school to familiarise themselves with their new learning environment.
-I hope they feel confident about joining us in September and feel part of our school community.
+Before girls join us in September, they will already have had the opportunity to spend a whole day with us in July.
+They will have met their tutors, as well as the other members of their tutor group, experienced a taste of what lessons are like at Coombe and also have had a full tour of the school to familiarise themselves with their new learning environment.
+We believe this will help make them feel confident about joining us in September and feel part of our school community.

 The day had finally arrived – it was my first day of secondary school.
 I was so excited and I just couldn’t wait to step outside in my new, shiny school shoes ready to start my journey to Coombe Girls’ School!
 I was feeling a tiny bit nervous but that feeling was soon overcome as it was only the Year 7s gathered outside the huge Coombe Girls’ School building.
 At 10am all of the anxious year 7s, including me, rushed into school all dressed smartly in bottle green- it looked like an emerald sea coming through the doors!